qalityhall/tmsimple/README.md

 -   **Test Case Creation**: Create test cases with a defined structure, including title, description, steps, expected results, and attachments.

+## Prerequisites

+Before you begin, ensure you have the following prerequisites:

+- Docker: Make sure you have Docker installed on your system.
+You can download and install it from the official [Docker website](https://www.docker.com/get-started).

 ## Installation

 Follow these steps to install and set up TMSimple on your local machine: